luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 ## Conclusion

 By now, you should be pretty well-versed in Schnorr signatures and a few of their properties: nonce reuse attacks, batch verification, alternative forms, etc.
-There is so much more to say about them.
+Nonethless, there is so much more to say about them (e.g., [why you should prefer Schnorr over ECDSA](/schnorr-vs-ecdsa)).
 Perhaps this article will grow over time.

 ### Questions left